hiralbhanu/GITS2.1-I.R.I.S/tasks.md

 Auto test case function generation whenever new code gets pushed.
 Developer can update the necessary tests inside the function.

-Score Calculation to see how much the repo matches with the ideal repo structure.
+Score Calculation to see how much the repo matches with the ideal repo structure

 Create a custom command to work with Git and make development fun.